ku-sldg/protocol_ordering/src/chase_analysis/README.md

 `l(V) = msp(p4, M, p4, sys, X) => corrupt_at(p4, sys, V).`

-If we want to assume recently measured components cannot be corrupted, we would write the following line (we do not make this assumption):

-`prec(V, V1) & l(V1) = cor(P,C) & ms_evt(V) => false.`

 # Copland phrases

 The directories are names according to the measurements present in the Copland phrase.
-For example, `sys` takes a measurement of the system. `vc-sys` takes a measurement of the virus checker and the system.

-## sys1
+## vc-sys

 This Copland phrase includes one remote call to the virus checker to take a measurement of the system.

 Protocol: `*target: @p4 (vc p4 sys)`

-## vc-sys
+## a1-vc-sys

 These Copland phrases include a1 measuring the virus checker and the virus checker measuring the system.